ryandeist/battleship-game/README.md

 Overview:
 - This is a two player game.
 - Each player is represented by a 10x10 board.
-- Each board has five hidden ships of varying length placed on their board.
+- Each board has five hidden ships of varying length placed randomly on their board.
 - Ships can be placed horizonally or vertically.
+Boats cannot overlap.
 - To play, the players take turns attempting to 'hit' and enemy ship by selecting a square on their oppenents board.
 - A ship will sink if all of the board squares it occupies are hit.
-- The person player to sink all their opponents ships wins the game!
+- The first player to sink all their opponents ships wins the game!

 Deployed App: https://ryandeist.github.io/battleship-game/